rook/rook/Documentation/k8s-pre-reqs.md

 ## Flexvolume Configuration

+**NOTE** This configuration is only needed when using the FlexVolume driver (required for Kubernetes 1.12 or earlier).
+The Ceph-CSI RBD driver or the Ceph-CSI CephFS driver are recommended for Kubernetes 1.13 and newer, making FlexVolume configuration redundant.

 The Rook agent requires setup as a Flex volume plugin to manage the storage attachments in your cluster.
 See the [Flex Volume Configuration](flexvolume.md) topic to configure your Kubernetes deployment to load the Rook volume plugin.